csuermann/node-red-contrib-virtual-smart-home/readme.md

 Amazon Alexa.
 Requires the '_virtual smart home_' skill to be enabled for your Amazon account.

-## Version 2.x.x - BREAKING CHANGE

-With the release of version 2.0.0 all earlier versions will be deprecated and no longer work.
-Please update to the latest version of VSH!

-### What's new in version 2?

-Previously the state of virtual devices (e.g. the brightness of a lamp) was kept in a shadow database at the backend.
-When the backend skill received a directive (e.g. "Alexa, dim the kitchen light to 50 percent") the shadow database would immediately get updated and the client would receive a notification by being subscribed to shadow changes.
-With version 2, all state is exclusively stored on the client and incoming directives from Alexa are simply forwared to the client.
-You can inspect the raw directive content received by examining the new `rawDirective` property of outbound `msg` objects.
-This change will lead to a cost reduction in running the VSH backend as well as allow for more direct feedback when a virtual device is offline.

 ## Availability

 The _virtual smart home_ skill is available in the Amazon skill stores in the following locales: